stmcginnis/skooner-website/docs/documentation/README.md

 |**Ingress**| Manage configurations. |
 |**Storage**| Manage persistent volumes and claims. |

-k8dash also includes sections for services, replicas, and more.
+Skooner also includes sections for services, replicas, and more.